 8. Take a shower daily

 Even I can commit to this one.
 Think about how clean + on top of things you’d feel if you started each morning showered + dressed?
 I still only plan on washing my hair a couple times a week, but a quick shower everyday would certainly make a difference on the days I’m tempted to feel tired and lazy all day long.

 9. Get Dressed

 Every single time I make goals as a mom they include getting dressed everyday.
 There is something about not wearing what you slept in the night before that changes the way you feel, which impacts the way you act and how you treat your family.

 For me, even just changing out of the yoga pants I wore to bed into another pair with a shirt I plan on wearing to the gym later that day makes me feel ready for the day.

 If you’re really ambitious, you could consider adding makeup to this list.
-I almost wish it didn’t, but spending a few minutes putting on makeup in the morning makes me more confident, productive, and likely to have a good day (I should use this 90 second makeup routine more often).
+I almost wish it didn’t, but spending a few minutes putting on makeup in the morning makes me more confident, productive, and likely to have a good day (I’m currently using Merit Makeup and loving it).